Paul Manafort pleads guilty, agrees to cooperate in deal with Mueller team

 In August, Manafort’s bank and tax fraud conviction made him the first campaign associate of Trump found guilty by a jury as part of Mueller’s probe.

 “I feel very badly for Paul Manafort,” Trump told reporters after the August verdict, adding that it had "nothing to do with Russian collusion."
+The president has called Mueller's probe a "witch hunt."

 Trump also said he had “such respect” for Manafort and called him a “brave man.”
 In comments interpreted to mean he was open to pardoning Manafort, Trump commended Manafort, saying he “refused to break” and “make up stories in order to get a deal.”

-In that trial, prosecutors said Manafort hid income earned from political work overseas from the IRS while fraudulently obtaining millions in bank loans.
-Manafort, 69, had pleaded not guilty to all counts.
+In the Virginia trial, prosecutors said Manafort hid income earned from political work overseas from the IRS while fraudulently obtaining millions in bank loans.
+Manafort had pleaded not guilty to all counts.

 The prosecution’s star witness, Rick Gates – Manafort’s former business partner who struck a plea deal to cooperate with the government -- testified during the trial that he and Manafort committed bank and tax fraud together.

-Manafort attorney Kevin Downing suggested after the guilty verdict that Manafort was open to striking a deal before the second trial.
+Downing, Manafort's attorney, suggested after the guilty verdict in August that Manafort was open to striking a deal before the second trial.

 “He is evaluating all of his options at this point,” Downing said of Manafort.

-Fox News' John Roberts, Jake Gibson and NuNu Japaridze contributed to this report.
+Fox News' Catherine Herridge, John Roberts and NuNu Japaridze contributed to this report.